open-telemetry/opentelemetry-collector-contrib/receiver/postgresqlreceiver/README.md

 - `databases` (default = `[]`): The list of databases for which the receiver will attempt to collect statistics.
 If an empty list is provided, the receiver will attempt to collect statistics for all non-template databases.

+The following settings are also optional and nested under `tls` to help configure client transport security
 - `insecure` (default = `false`): Whether to enable client transport security for the postgresql connection.
 - `insecure_skip_verify` (default = `true`): Whether to validate server name and certificate if client transport security is enabled.
 - `cert_file` (default = `$HOME/.postgresql/postgresql.crt`): A cerficate used for client authentication, if necessary.